 Do you need financial assistance to be able to pursue your education in natural therapies?
-Take advantage of the government's VET Student Loans (VSL) scheme so you can obtain the qualifications you need for the career of your dreams.
-The best part of it is you don't have to repay the loan until you have completed your studies and landed a job.
+Take advantage of the VET Student Loans (VSL) scheme of the Department of Education, Skills and Employment (DESE) so that you can obtain the qualifications you need for the career of your dreams.
+The best part of it is that you don't have to pay your student loan debt until you have completed your studies and landed a job.
+This guide explains everything that you need to know about VSL and the courses eligible for loan applications.

 What is the VET Student Loans Program?

-The VET Student Loans program provides financial assistance for students taking tertiary education.
+The VET Student Loans program is a student loan scheme of the Commonwealth Government's DESE that provides financial assistance to students taking tertiary and vocational education.
 It supersedes VET FEE-HELP, which ended in 2016 after the Australian government discovered non-compliance issues concerning some VET providers and an investigation ensued.

 If you think you have incurred a VET FEE-HELP debt which you aren't liable for, you may contact the VET Student Loans Ombudsman (VSLO).